fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 ### Abstract

-This BIP proposes a new script opcode, OP_BEFOREBLOCKVERIFY which can be used to mark a spend path only valid before a certain number of blocks after the output was created.
+This BIP proposes a new script opcode, OP_BEFOREBLOCKVERIFY  (*OP_BBV for short*) which can be used to mark a spend path only valid before a certain number of blocks after the output was created.
 The extension has applications for efficient bitcoin vaults, atomic swaps, escrows, among other things.

 This can be activated using a tapscript OP_SUCCESSx opcode.